 A full-length documentary or film that observes or reports on human rights issues.
 The entry should be between 20 – 120 minutes duration.
 These must have been broadcast or available online.

 Radio & Podcasts

 This can be either excerpts from a series, a full-length radio documentary or podcast, a news report or compilations from a magazine programme which observe and report on human rights issues.
 The whole entry (including compilations) should be between 15 – 60 minutes duration.
 These must have been broadcast or available online.

 An excellent piece of photojournalism that has been published in UK media (newspapers, magazines or online) or on a third-party website.
 A photograph or a series of up to 12 photographs to be submitted as a portfolio, in addition to a copy of the piece in which the pictures were originally published.
 This category is free to enter.

 For students in full-time education at a UK university, higher education or further education college at the time of publication or broadcast of their entry.
 Entries may have been published in print, online or broadcast, either via a student or commercial outlet.
 Alternatively, it may have been produced as course work as part of media or journalism studies.
 Entrants should submit one piece but may also provide links to three further pieces of work to support their entry.
 Personal blog posts are not eligible for entry.
 Finalists will be asked for evidence that they were a student at the time of publication (eg: via a reference from a tutor).
 This category is free to enter.

 This category recognises excellent local reporting of global human rights stories as well as those from closer to home.
 It is open to print, online or broadcast entries from UK regional media outlets.
 This category is free to enter.

-For innovative presentations of human rights stories using digital tools and/or multimedia techniques to creatively engage people in a human rights story or issue.
-Entries must have been published for the first time or have had substantial fresh content published during 2019.
+For innovative/creative presentations of human rights stories using digital tools and/or multimedia techniques to creatively uncover or engage people in a human rights story or issue.
+Entrants must have been published for the first time or have had substantial fresh content published during 2020.

 The Gaby Rado Award for New Journalist